-Project Management is a key growth area.
-It is recognised as the most appropriate form of management for the new generation of managers who are asked to handle multi-disciplinary projects in a rapidly changing business environment.
-Its benefits are increasingly being used to improve management performance in areas that were not previously thought of as project driven.
+Project Management is a key growth area and is recognised as the most appropriate form of management for the new generation of managers who are asked to handle multi-disciplinary projects in a rapidly changing business environment.
+Its benefits are increasingly being used to improve management performance in businesses that were not previously thought of as project driven.

 The five compulsory modules are presented every year at approximately twelve week intervals, commencing in January/February.
 Exact dates may be obtained from the department.
 The MSc in Project Management runs over three years.
 Each module typically comprises, a 40-hour contact week at the university and 120 hours of assignment work.
 Candidates registered for the MSc in Project Management are required to take the two self-study courses and the five compulsory modules plus one elective module.